Scientific Data

 When it comes to text data, the simplest character encoding is ASCII (American Standard Code for Information Interchange) and was the most common character encodings until 2008 when UTF-8 took over.
 The original ASCII uses only 7 bits for representing each character and therefore encodes only 128 specified characters.
 Later it became common to use an 8-bit byte to store each character in memory, providing an extended ASCII.

-As computers became more powerful and the need for including more characters from other languages like Chinese, Greek and Arabic became more pressing, UTF-8 became the most common encoding.
+As computers became more powerful and the need for including more characters from other alphabets, UTF-8 became the most common encoding.
 UTF-8 uses a minimum of one byte and up to four bytes per character.

 Data and storage format